liovic/react-basis/README.md

 ### **Can this detect all redundant state?**
 No-and that’s intentional.

-React-Basis detects **behavioral redundancy**, not semantic equivalence.
+React-State-Basis detects **behavioral redundancy**, not semantic equivalence.
 Two states may contain the same *data* but update independently, which is architecturally valid.

-React-Basis only flags redundancy when two states behave as a single information dimension over time.
+React-State-Basis only flags redundancy when two states behave as a single information dimension over time.

 ---

 ### **Why not just use selectors or derived state manually?**
-You should-and React-Basis encourages that.
+You should-and React-State-Basis encourages that.

 The challenge is *finding* where derived state should exist in large or evolving codebases.
-React-Basis helps identify:
+React-State-Basis helps identify:
 - state that should be derived
 - state that is unintentionally synchronized
 - state that adds no new information